The Fine Line Between “Fresh” and “Overdone” Hair Color

 That only happens when the color is designed with restraint from the beginning.
 Not everything needs to be maximized.
 In fact, the most polished results often come from knowing where to stop.

-This is why many clients move toward a more low-maintenance approach to hair color over time — not because they want less, but because they want something that holds its shape in real life.
+This is why many clients move toward a more intentional, low-maintenance approach over time — not because they want less, but because they want something that holds its shape in real life.

 The Difference You Can’t Always Name